 - Informal feedback on progress in labs/tutes - Graded assignments with comments - Quiz results - Other: Solutions to tutes and labs will be discussed in class.
 Assignment feedback will be provided via comments.
-Test results and feedback will be provided for the class test assessment.

 Extensions and penalties

 Submission must be made by the due date otherwise penalties will be enforced.